-- The encryption chosen for a database backup must be custom password-protected and at least as strong, in terms of encryption key size, as the strongest encryption defined in the database. - An encrypted database backup file will be almost the same size as an unencrypted database backup.
+- The encryption chosen for a database backup must be custom passwordprotected and at least as strong, in terms of encryption key size, as the strongest encryption defined in the database. - An encrypted database backup file will be almost the same size as an unencrypted database backup.
 However, the time to encrypt and decrypt a backup file may be longer than a backup which is not encrypted. - GBAK retrieves all encrypted column data in plaintext form, so Over-the-Wire (OTW) encryption should be used if backing up and restoring over the network.
 Alternatively, the -se service manager switch can be used to backup and restore on the server to avoid network transmission.
-For more information about OTW, see the InterBase Operations Guide. - It is the user's responsibility to remember the encryption password and system encryption password necessary to decrypt a set of database backup files as there is no means for InterBase to do so automatically.
+For more information about OTW, see the InterBase Operations Guide.